Pharmacokinetics and Safety of SAR441236

 - NOTE B: Although ritonavir or cobicistat may be included in a combination ART regimen, neither of these "counts" in a tally of antiretroviral agents.

-- Within 45 days prior to study entry, plasma HIV-1 RNA below the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma by a US laboratory that has a CLIA certification or its equivalent.
+- Within 45 days prior to study entry, plasma HIV-1 RNA <50 copies/mL on any FDA-approved assay with a limit of quantification of <50 copies/mL by a US laboratory that has a CLIA certification or its equivalent.

-- Within 12 months prior to study entry and before screening, at least one documented plasma HIV-1 RNA below the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma by a US laboratory that has a CLIA certification or its equivalent.
+- Within 12 months prior to study entry and before screening, at least one documented plasma HIV-1 RNA <50 copies/mL on any FDA-approved assay with a limit of quantification of <50 copies/mL by a US laboratory that has a CLIA certification or its equivalent.

-- Willingness and ability to start combination ART by or on Day 28 of the study.
+- Willingness and ability to start or re-start combination ART by or on Day 28 of the study.

 - Breastfeeding or plans to become pregnant.